ursinus-cs477-f2023/Modules/_pages/Module0/part4.md

 <h3>CS 472 Discord</h3>
 <p>
 <a href = "https://discord.gg/bAhdvjcckX">Click here</a> to register for the class discord.
 Please post a brief message introducing yourself to the rest of the class, and tell us what your favorite musical instrument is.
-Mine is either the '80s synth or the harmonica, the latter as played by Stevie Wonder.
+Even though I don't play either one of these, my favorite instrument is either the electric piano or the harmonica, the latter as played by Stevie Wonder.
 </p>

 <h3>ACM Discord</h3>